jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/read/_overflowduring.md

     terminal
   );

-  // Convert the _targetRemaining to ETH.
+  // Convert the _distributionRemaining to ETH.
-  uint256 _ethTargetRemaining = _targetRemaining == 0
+  uint256 _ethDistributionRemaining = _distributionRemaining == 0
     ?
 0 // Get the current price of ETH.
     : // A currency of 0 should be interpreted as whatever the currency being withdrawn is.
     _currency == 0
-    ? _targetRemaining
+    ? _distributionRemaining
-    : PRBMathUD60x18.div(_targetRemaining, prices.priceFor(_currency, JBCurrencies.ETH));
+    : PRBMathUD60x18.div(_distributionRemaining, prices.priceFor(_currency, JBCurrencies.ETH));
-    );

-  // Overflow is the balance of this project minus the amount that can still be withdrawn. return _balanceOf < _ethTargetRemaining ?
-0 : _balanceOf - _ethTargetRemaining;
+  // Overflow is the balance of this project minus the amount that can still be distributed. return _balanceOf < _ethDistributionRemaining ?
+0 : _balanceOf - _ethDistributionRemaining;
 }
 ```
 {% endtab %}